olgamariavalenti/python_loops_practice/README.md

 The my_shopping_list.py file is a Python program that allows users to create a shopping list by entering the number of items they want to add, followed by the names of each item.
 Once the items are collected, the program displays the shopping list.

 [View the 'shopping_list' file here (https://github.com/olgamariavalenti/training_loops/tree/main)

+## Shopping_List_2 🍩
+This Python script allows users to create a to-do list by entering tasks one by one until they type "done" to finish.
+[View the 'shopping_list' file here